kubernetes/kubernetes/docs/proposals/petset.md

-Add a new resource to Kubernetes to represent a set of pods that are individually distinct but each individual can safely be replaced-- the name **PetSet** (working name) is chosen to convey that the individual members of the set are themselves "pets" and thus each one is important.
+Add a new resource to Kubernetes to represent a set of pods that are individually distinct but each individual can safely be replaced-- the name **PetSet** (working name) is chosen to convey that the individual members of the set are themselves "pets" and thus each one is preserved.
 A relevant analogy is that a PetSet is composed of pets, but the pets are like goldfish.
 If you have a blue, red, and yellow goldfish, and the red goldfish dies, you replace it with another red goldfish and no one would notice.
 If you suddenly have three red goldfish, someone will notice.